Coachella 2026

-Upcoming music festival in California, U.S.
+Music festival in California, U.S.

-Coachella 2026 is an upcoming music and arts festival that will take place on Empire Polo Club, Indio, California in April 10 to 19, 2026.
-It is the 25th edition of the festival.
-The scheduled headlining performers are Sabrina Carpenter, Justin Bieber, and Karol G. It sold out within a week of its announcement.
+Coachella 2026 was a music and arts festival that took place at the Empire Polo Club, in Indio, California, from April 10 to 19, 2026.
+It was the 25th edition of the festival.
+The scheduled headlining performers were Sabrina Carpenter, Justin Bieber, Karol G, and Anyma.
+It sold out within a week of its announcement.

 Background

-The Coachella Valley Music and Arts Festival, sometimes referred to as "Coachella Festival" or simply "Coachella," is held annually at the Empire Polo Club in Indio, United States.
+The Coachella Valley Music and Arts Festival, sometimes referred to as "Coachella Festival" or simply "Coachella," is held annually at the Empire Polo Club in Indio, California, United States.
 It was co-founded by Paul Tollett and Rick Van Santen in 1999, and is organized by Goldenvoice, a subsidiary of AEG Presents.
-The event features musical artists from many genres of music, including rock, pop, indie, hip hop and electronic dance music, as well as art installations and sculptures.
+The event features musical artists from many genres of music, including rock, pop, indie, hip hop, latin, and electronic dance music, as well as art installations and sculptures.
+Most of the performances are streamed live on YouTube, with some sets broadcast on a delayed basis.